descarteslabs/descarteslabs-python/descarteslabs/workflows/docs/destinations.rst

 Email
 ~~~~~

-Shorthand: an email address, like "example@email.com"
+Shorthand: an email address, like ``"example@email.com"``

-Email stores results (in any :ref:`format <output-formats>`) on a Workflows managed bucket and emails you when the computation is finished.
-Email is equivalent to 'download', but also send an email when the job is done.
-The email contains a link to download the data and that link will expire after 10 days.
+Email is equivalent to `Download`_, but also sends an email when the job is done.
+The email contains a link to download the data.
+Anyone with that link can download the data.
+As with `Download`_, that link will expire after 10 days.

 Options
 *******